Romans 3:10-11

 Ps 53:2 "God has looked down from heaven upon the sons of men, To see if there is anyone who understands, who seeks after God."
 (NASB)

-Understands (4920) (suniemi from sún = together or together with + hiemi = to send) (Click for study of related noun sunesis, understanding) means put together, mentally to comprehend.
+Understands (4920) (suniemi from from sun/syn = with, together, together with, intimate relation + hiemi = to send) (Click study of related noun sunesis = understanding) literally means to send, bring or put together and then mentally to comprehend.
+The idea is to put together "pieces of the puzzle" and to exhibit quick comprehension.
 The comprehending activity of the mind denoted by suniemi entails the assembling of individual facts into an organized whole, as collecting the pieces of a puzzle and putting them together.
 The mind grasps concepts and sees the proper relationship between them.
+Suniemi is the manifestation of the ability to understand concepts and see relationships between them and thus describes the exercise of the faculty of comprehension, intelligence, acuteness, shrewdness.

 Jesus used the verb suniemi when He declared...

-Here in Romans 3:11, suniemi is in the present tense, indicating continuous action.
-And so Paul is saying that there is no one who continuously grasps or puts together the truth about God and His absolute demand for righteousness.
+Here in Romans 3:11, suniemi is in the present tense, indicating continuous action, lifestyle or habitual practice.
+Thus Paul is saying that there is no one who continuously grasps or puts together the truth about God and His absolute demand for righteousness.
 Man is unable to comprehend the truth of God or grasp God's standard of righteousness.
+Spiritual truth can only be discerned spiritually.

 Paul explained to the Corinthians that